sundialr - An Interface to 'SUNDIALS' Ordinary Differential Equation (ODE) Solvers

 In future, we plan to provide interface for the other solvers (i.e.,

-in the library also.
+IDA/IDAS and ARCODE in the library also.
 Right

 now, this package serves as a test case for providing an interface to

-library for R
+the SUNDIALS library for R users.

 One of the advantage of using this package is that all the source

-library is bundled with the package
+code of the SUNDIALS library is bundled with the package

-itself, so it does not require the SUNDIALS
+itself, so it does not require the SUNDIALS library to be

 installed on the machine separately (which is sometimes non trivial on a